jetbrains-academy/Functional_Programming_Scala/Monads/Syntactic Sugar and For-Comprehensions/task.md

 }
 ```

-It doesn't look pretty, there is a new nesting level for every call, and it's rather complicated to untangle the mess to understand what is happening.
+It doesn't look pretty, does it?
+There is a new nesting level for every call, and it's rather complicated to untangle the mess to understand what is happening.
 Thankfully, Scala provides syntactic sugar called *for-comprehensions* reminiscent of the do-notation in Haskell.
 The same code can be written more succinctly using `for/yield`: